gasparrini/mixmeta/README.md

 ### Info on the `mixmeta` package

-The package is available on the Comprehensive R Archive Network (CRAN), with info at the related web page (https://cran.r-project.org/package=mixmeta).
+The package `mixmeta` is available on the Comprehensive R Archive Network (CRAN), with info at the related web page (https://cran.r-project.org/package=mixmeta).
 A development website is available on GitHub (https://github.com/gasparrini/mixmeta).

 For a short summary of the functionalities of this package, refer to the main help page by typing: